KociOrges/pytag/README.md

 ## Dependencies
 - You will need python version 3.4.2 or newer versions to execute the software.
 - The project also depends on some other modules such as ```bibtexparser 0.6.2``` and ```Inflect 0.2.5```.
 Happily, these will be installed automatically when following the commands below.
-- We use [EXTRACT](http://extract.jensenlab.org/), a custom named entity recognition (NER) system to annotate the text contets with ontological terms.
+- We use [EXTRACT 2.0](http://extract.jensenlab.org/), a custom named entity recognition (NER) system to annotate the text contets with ontological terms.

 ## Installing
 **Step 1: Cloning the repository**